 Where can I find a business angel?

 Business angels generally don't walk around flaunting their venture capital.
 The best way to find a business angel is via your own network, bank or accountant.
 The latter often have lists of potential investors.
 Many business angels also form informal investor networks.

 Amsterdam Capital Week

 Every year, the Amsterdam Capital Week offers startups who are looking for financing an array of workshops, meetings and networking opportunities to present themselves and find a financial partner in the Netherlands.
-The next edition is set to take place in September 2018.
 Find more information on the Amsterdam Capital Week website.